R3tr093/Heroku-socket/README.md

 <code> npm start && node server.js </code>

-<p>Your terminal must remain active and will stop and display information from the server,<br> when you connect to the address <a href="http://localhost:3000/" target="_blank">localhost: 3000</a> you will see your application and in your terminal a message appears indicating that a customer is connected If you log off, and you close the page, you will get a message stating that a client is offline.</p>
+<p>Your terminal must remain active and will stop and display information from the server,<br> when you open your browser to the address <a href="http://localhost:3000/" target="_blank">localhost: 3000</a> you will see your application running !</p>

+ <p>Also in your terminal a message appears indicating that a customer is connected If you log off, and you close the page, you will get a message stating that a client is offline.</p>

-<p>Now we want to send our little page that will serve as a starting point for our chat on Heroku, it will be very simple and very short!</p>
+<p>Now we want to send our little application that will serve as a starting point for our chat on Heroku, it will be very simple and very short!</p>

 # :rocket: Deploy on Heroku

-<p> For this part, we suppose you have installed Heroku-CLI, if is not the case I let you find another way to this command that make sense to you.</p>
+<p> For this part, we suppose you have installed Heroku-CLI, if is not the case, I let you find another way to theses commands below that make sense to you.</p>

 <p> Well, let's started with this command </p>